currentxchange/purple-explainer/README.md

 </p>

 # cXc History
-cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on these blogs.
+cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (later Hive) to autoformat music posts and on-chain.
 Alpha had time-limited Ups, but not on-chain.
-After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy fully on WAX.
+After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy on WAX on cXc.world.
 [Roadmap 🛣️ ](https://github.com/currentxchange/purple-explainer/blob/master/Roadmap.md)

 > All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.

 > Note: We have temporarily removed Hive integration from cXc.world until WAX transition is complete to avoid confusion.

 🧠🗺️ Discover how Mapps work and what Mapps we've got planned in our [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.

 # Quick Definitions

-**cXc.world** - Home of Mapps like [cXc Music](music.cxc.world)
+**cXc.world** - Home of Mapps like [cXc Music](music.cxc.world

 **Mapp** - Mapping application, or "Map dapp" used to refer to the mapps created by cXc using Purple

 **Purple** - CoCreative Economy developed by cXc

-**Up** - Signifies love and support of content.
-Comes as Sol Up or Blu Up.
+**Up** - One unit of positive vibes, like a 'like', sent by clicking a yellow or blue triangle.
+Manifests as a `transfer` action.
+Sol Ups pay the creator in BLUX, while Blu Ups cost 1 BLUX.

-**Top Charts** - Content sorted by Up count on a mapp, used to distribute rewards in PURPLE and determine which content should appear most prominently on the map.
-Top 64 content is rewarded daily.
+**Top Charts** - Content sorted by Up count, used to distribute rewards in PURPLE and determine which content should appear most prominently on the map.
+Top 64 content is rewarded 288 PURPLE daily.

+**Geotemporal** - Having to do with time and location, both of which are associated with a Up; the location the content was created (geo) and the Time Unit the Up happened (temporal).

-**Time Unit** - 5-minute units used to run cXc geotemporal Top Charts, and as the basis of the PURPLE.
+**Time Unit** - 5-minute units used to run cXc.world's geotemporal economy, and as the basis of the PURPLE.
 1 PURPLE 1 SOL = 1 time unit.
 Top Charts are calculated every time unit.
 Gregorian time spans (Month, Week, etc.) are calculated in time units using GMT and displayed for easy access information and are used in Mapps to give rewards (ex. daily Top Chart rewards = 288 time units = 288 PURPLE).

 **SOL** - Abundant Time-Token that can be received freely up to 288 SOL per day by any user of [mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview).
 Spent 1:1 to give Sol Ups

-**BLU** - Abundant token distributed to recipients of Sol Ups, and for completion of Role-based tasks.
+**BLUX** - Abundant token distributed to recipients of Sol Ups, and for completion of Role-based tasks.
 Burnt 1:1 to give Blu Ups

 **PURPLE** - Scarce token that can be staked for Everstones